 In that moment of horror, of revelation, one understands the true meaning of propaganda.

 It is the powerful blaming the powerless for the crimes of the powerful.
 The Nazis herded 600,000 Jews into a single zone of Warsaw.
 They gave them no way to live.
 They let them starve.
 They let them die by the hundreds of thousands.
 Then they staged scenes of supposed Jewish indifference to the suffering of others.

 I sat down for “A Film Unfinished” almost regretting sitting down.
 What else could I learn about the Holocaust that I didn’t already know?
 But there’s always fresh horror.
 The redemption, if there is any, is that the Nazis created a document of lies, and, from this, Yael Hersonski created a document of truth.
 She restores voices, and faces, and meaning.

 XIAO XIN: SPOILERS

-I knew going in that Xiaogang Feng's “Tangshan dadizhen” (“Aftershock”) focused on the Tangshan, China earthquake of 1976 that killed 240,000 people.
+I knew going in that Feng Xiaogang's “Tangshan dadizhen” (“Aftershock”) focused on the Tangshan earthquake of 1976 that killed 240,000 people.
 I knew the movie set the all-time box-office record in China this year.
 And that’s about all I knew.
 So I spent much of the movie trying to figure out what the movie was about.